russellbrenner/aifred/README.md

 └── build_workflow.py     # Package .alfredworkflow
 ```

 See [AGENTS.md](AGENTS.md) for the iterative development plan and adherence to Alfred community standards.
 For deeper architectural notes, read [docs/architecture.md](docs/architecture.md).
+For model caps and overrides, read [docs/models.md](docs/models.md).

 ## Contributing
 We welcome contributions!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.